So there I was checking my plants after a hard days work.

 I immediately used the yellow sticky trap paper by the two plants that I noticed them walking and flying around.

 Then I sprayed a dose of Insecticidal Soap.

 Waited a day.

 The fungus gnat tape seemed to be working well and got covered in gnats.

 I replaced them once more to let the soil dry out as much as possible so as not to stress out my plants.

 Once dry enough I then made a mixture of Beneficial Nematodes with water.

-I then watered my plants and sprayed another dose of Insecticidal Soap just to be safe and replaced the tape one last time.
+I then watered my plants sprayed another dose of Insecticidal Soap just to be safe and replaced the tape one last time.

 Over the course of about a good ten days, the flies all but vanished!

 I was able to stop and kill fungus gnats on cannabis.

-But the most frustrating came when having to try and find the cause in my house.
+But the most frustrating came when I had to try and find the cause in my house.

 I am a green thumb and like to have my houseplants as well.